 Getting ready to enroll your child in preschool is such an exciting milestone!
 Before you get to the fun part of classroom tours and meeting teachers, there are a few practical details to sort out.
 Every school has its own set of requirements to make sure each child is ready for the program and that the school has all the information it needs to provide a safe, nurturing environment.
 Think of it as the first step in your partnership with the school.
 Getting these details handled early can make the whole process feel much smoother and less stressful, so you can focus on the exciting transition ahead.

-Age Cutoffs and Deadlines
+Age Requirements and Key Deadlines

 Most preschools have an age cutoff date to ensure that children in the same class are at a similar developmental stage.
 A common cutoff is that a child must be four years old by a certain date, like September 1st, to enroll in a program for 4-year-olds.
 This helps teachers create a curriculum that meets the needs of the entire group.
 It’s a good idea to confirm the specific date for every school you’re interested in, as it can sometimes vary.
 Knowing this upfront will help you build the right timeline for applications and plan for your child’s start date in a preschool program.